ilaiadaya/Projects/README.md

 # Ilai's latest work

+Update: My latest work is not available on github due to NDA agreements with CVMaker and Machine Learning Programs (MLP).

-My latest work follows a simple formula: data + story = powerful messages.
+My work follows a simple formula: data + story = powerful messages.
 In it I explore topics like psychology, art, education, teaching and social networks... through DATA SCIENCE.

 ### A little about myself